caseyhoward/pipe-dream/README.md

+## Warning
+There is a pretty [major bug](https://github.com/caseyhoward/pipe-dream/issues/1) that needs to be fixed before I can recommend using this.

 ## Installation
 ```sh
 npm install --save-dev pipe-dream
 ```

 ## Purpose
-The main objective is make gulp tasks easier to write and read by getting rid of some of the noise
+The main objective is make using gulp more efficient and less verbose.

 ## Features
 * Automatically requiring gulp plugins